-For more information regarding parameters for serial, USB and Ethernet communication see chapters Serial Communication, USB communication and Ethernet communication.
+For more information regarding parameters for serial, USB and Ethernet communication see chapters Serial Communication on page 60, USB communication on page 62 and Ethernet communication on page 63.

 Set device Modbus address number

 Each device connected to a network has its unique Modbus address number.
 In order co-communicate with that device an appropriate address number should be set.